 The film has a constant array of CGI effects at its forefront and Wirkola is determined to demonstrate his horror movie background with numerous scenes of witches and victims being splattered.
 None of it can be taken any more seriously than a gag in a cartoon.
 The witches are nothing more than snarling made-up faces that hold precisely zero effect.
 Indeed, the sight of action movie chases with characters pursuing and trying to trap witches as they fly off on brooms frequently causes the film to collapse into the totally absurd.
 As soon as it gets past its basic set-up, most of the film takes place as a series of fights with witches and remains severely underplotted.

-Tommy Wirkola’s other genre films (all made in his native Norway) have been:- Kill Buljo: The Movie (2007), a low-budget splatter-heavy parody of Quentin Tarantino’s Kill Bill films, which led to a sequel Kill Buljo 2 (2013); the Nazi zombie film Dead Snow (2009), which received reasonable international play, and its sequel Dead Snow 2 (2014); the horror mockumentary comedy Kurt Josef Wagle and the Legend of the Sea Witch (2010); and What Happened to Monday (2017) set in an overpopulated dystopian future.
+Tommy Wirkola’s other genre films (all made in his native Norway) have been:- Kill Buljo: The Movie (2007), a low-budget splatter-heavy parody of Quentin Tarantino’s Kill Bill films, which led to a sequel Kill Buljo 2 (2013); the Nazi zombie film Dead Snow (2009), which received reasonable international play, and its sequel Dead Snow 2 (2014); the horror mockumentary comedy Kurt Josef Wagle and the Legend of the Sea Witch (2010); What Happened to Monday (2017) set in an overpopulated dystopian future; the non-genre The Trip (2021); and the Dark Christmas film Violent Night (2022).

 (Winner in this site’s Worst Films of 2013 list).